tajpouria/GOF-design-pattenrs/Patternts/Behavioral_Patterns/Observer/README.md

 # observer

-Observer is a behavioral design pattern that let us to create a subscription mechanism that notify mutiple object about any event that happen in object that they observer
+Observer is a behavioral design pattern that let us to create a subscription mechanism that notify multiple object about any event that happen in object that they observer

 ```ts
 export {};